bamru-truck/bamru_truck/sdconfig/SD_Config.md

-# Network booting a Raspberry Pi 2
+# Configuring the SD Card

 Goal: Configure raspbian to boot from a nfs drive